RBG4VRP/Rewriting-By-Generating/README.md

 # Rewriting-By-Generating
-codes for paper: 'Rewriting by Generating: Learn Heuristics for Large-scale Vehicle Routing Problems' codes will be released soon.
+Codes for paper: 'Rewriting by Generating: Learn Heuristics for Large-scale Vehicle Routing Problems'.

+Codes will be released soon.